TILseg/TILseg/README.md

     - Calinski Harabasz Index
 *note: For KMeans, the [elbow](https://en.wikipedia.org/wiki/Elbow_method_(clustering)) method based on inertia plots will be used*
 - **verbose:** Whether a verbose output is desired.
 When True, the function will print the hyperparameters currently being tried, and a list of the clusters that are generated from them to the standard output.
-- **kwargs:** Keyword arguments which are passed to the metric class.
+- **kwargs:** Keyword arguments that are passed to the metric class.

 The opt_ family of functions is the main interface to this module, but there are a variety of other methods available.
 These will be listed with a short description here, for details on arguments see docstrings within the module.
 - `find_elbow`: Finds the elbow of an inertia plot.